What Is Rabies?

 What Are the General Symptoms of Rabies?

-Which Dogs Are Most at Risk For Contracting Rabies?
+Which Cats Are Most at Risk For Getting Rabies?

 How Is Rabies Diagnosed?

 There is no accurate test to diagnose rabies in live animals.
-The direct fluorescent antibody test is the most accurate test for diagnosis--but because it requires brain tissue, it can only be performed after the death of the animal.
+The direct fluorescent antibody test is the most accurate test for diagnosis, but it can only be performed after the death of the animal.
 The rabies virus can incubate in a cat’s body anywhere from just one week to more than a year before becoming active.
 When the virus does become active, symptoms appear quickly.

 How Is Rabies Treated?